-COURS COURSE OBJECTIVES 1 To verify the truth table of logic gates 2 To verify the function of combinational of logic circuits using truth tables 3 To verify the function of sequential of logic circuits using truth tables
+1 To verify the truth table of logic gates 2 To verify the function of combinational of logic circuits using truth tables 3 To verify the function of sequential of logic circuits using truth tables

-COURS COURSE OUTCOMES Upon su Upon successful completion of the course, the student will be able to: Cognitive Level CO1 To understand the concepts of Logic gates K2 CO2 To understand concepts of combinational circuits.
+COURS SE OUTCOMES Upon su Cognitive Level CO1 To understand the concepts of Logic gates K2 CO2 To understand concepts of combinational circuits.
 K2 CO3 To understand sequential circuits by learning flip-flops and their applications.
-K3
+K3 NT / TZ 1